mattblovell/kodi_panel/README.rst

 Once your display is working, ``kodi_panel.py`` can be started.
 I make use of Kodi's autostart.sh file; an example file is provided.
 That same invocation can first be used on the command line, of course, ensuring that things are working.
-Start things up and then trying playing some music.
+Start things up and then trying playing some music!

 Prototyping Changes